minetest/contentdb/app/flatpages/policy_and_guidance.md

 reimplementation of the mod that owns the name.

-## 3. License
+## 3. Licenses

 ### 3.1 Allowed Licenses

 Please ensure that you correctly credit any resources (code, assets, or otherwise) that you have used in your package.

-The use of licenses which do not allow derivatives is not permitted.
+**The use of licenses which do not allow derivatives or redistribution is not permitted.
+This includes CC-ND (No-Derivatives) and lots of closed source licenses.**

-This includes CC-ND (No-Derivatives) and lots of closed source licenses.
+However, closed sourced licenses are allowed if they allow the above.

 If the license you use is not on the list then please choose the correct "Other" option.